-Mailing list for notification of new reports
+Notification of new reports

-We offer a facility for people to be notified by email when new reports and public statements are added to our website.
-The link to this service is in the Publications section of the website.
+We offer facilities on our website for people to be notified when new reports and public statements are added to the website.
+The home page has links to our RSS feed, Twitter account, Facebook page, and email subscribers service.